 In this study, we evaluated possible risk factors for non-union in a larger consecutive cohort of patients who had undergone first MTPJ arthrodesis with a dorsal locking plate construct with either an incorporated compression screw or a separate compression screw.
-Our overall non-union rate was 6.2%, which is comparable to the published literature.29,33 The most important finding of this study is that a residual hallux valgus angle of 20 degrees or more is an independent risk factor for the development of non-union after first MTPJ arthrodesis (odds ratio 6.5; P = .015).
-This finding might appear obvious but has not been proven in any previous study.
-Therefore, correction of such a hallux valgus deformity is key to reduce the risk of non-union after first MTPJ arthrodesis.
+Our overall non-union rate was 6.2%, which is comparable to the published literature.29,33

+We found diabetes to be the strongest independent risk factor for non-union after first MTPJ arthrodesis (odds ratio 7.4; P= .019), which supports an earlier study that found at least one mild or moderate complication in 35% the arthrodeses performed in patients with diabetes.1 Diabetic patients should be counselled regarding this increased risk.
+A residual hallux valgus angle of 20 degrees or more is also an independent risk factor for the development of non-union after first MTPJ arthrodesis (odds ratio 6.5; P = .015).
+This finding has not been reported in any previous study.
+Therefore, correction of such a hallux valgus deformity is an important variable to reduce the risk of non-union after first MTPJ arthrodesis.

-The senior authors changed their implants in 2017 because they found the separate oblique compression screw to work better against the deforming forces of a preoperative hallux valgus deformity.
-We could show that a dorsal locking plate combined with a separate compression screw led to a lower non-union rate than the incorporated compression screw and plate construct (7.2 % vs. 4.9%); however, this did not reach significance.
-Conversely, Latif et al. found a 100% union rate in 40 consecutive primary first MTPJ arthrodeses using the same plating system with incorporated compression screw of the present study.30We found diabetes to be a significant risk factor for non-union after first MTPJ arthrodesis (odds ratio 7.4; P= .019), which supports an earlier study that found at least one mild or moderate complication in 35% the arthrodeses performed in patients with diabetes.1 Diabetic patients should be counseled regarding this increased risk.
+The senior authors changed their implants in 2017, due to a theoretical improvement of axial deforming forces in hallux valgus by using a separate oblique compression screw outside of the plate construct, 90 degrees to the plate position in the sagittal plane.
+We found that there was a tendency of a lower non-union rate with a dorsal locking plate combined with a separate compression screw than the incorporated compression screw and plate construct, however this did not reach significance(7.2 % vs. 4.9%, P= .756).
+After excluding all cases with diabetes or a residual postoperative hallux valgus deformity, the group with the locking plate and a separate compression screw showed a 100% union rate, whereas the group with an incorporated compression screw still had 4 non-unions (5.3%).
+This difference also did not reach significance (P= .13).
+Conversely, Latif et al. found a 100% union rate in 40 consecutive primary first MTPJ arthrodeses using the same plating system with incorporated compression screw of the present study.30

-Several studies showed that even severe hallux valgus deformity can be adequately corrected with first MTPJ arthrodesis without an additional proximal metatarsal osteotomy.6,32,35 Sung et al. found a comparable non-union rate of 5.1% after first MTPJ arthrodesis using 3 different fixation techniques in 58 patients with preoperative hallux valgus deformity, of which 81% showed moderate to severe deformity.35 Chien et al. performed first MTPJ fusion with a dorsal plate and compression screw in severe hallux valgus (n=47) and hallux rigidus (n=65) and found no significant difference in the non-union rates (0% vs. 1.5%).6 Korim et al. showed that severe preoperative hallux valgus deformity is an independent risk factor for developing a non-union after first MTPJ arthrodesis.28 However, they mainly performed the arthrodesis with two compression screws, which might not have provided a sufficiently stable construct.
-Furthermore, they did not provide any information on the postoperatively achieved correction of the hallux valgus deformities.
+Several studies showed that even severe hallux valgus deformity can be adequately corrected with first MTPJ arthrodesis without an additional proximal metatarsal osteotomy.6,32,35 Sung et al. found a comparable non-union rate of 5.1% after first MTPJ arthrodesis using 3 different fixation techniques in 58 patients with preoperative hallux valgus deformity, of which 81% showed moderate to severe deformity.35 Chien et al. performed first MTPJ fusion with a dorsal plate and compression screw in severe hallux valgus (n=47) and hallux rigidus (n=65) and found no significant difference in the non-union rates (0% vs. 1.5%).6 Korim et al. showed that severe preoperative hallux valgus deformity is an independent risk factor for developing a non-union after first MTPJ arthrodesis.28 However, they did not provide any information on the postoperatively achieved correction of the hallux valgus deformities.

 Our results also revealed the preoperative hallux valgus deformity to be a significant risk factor, which however, disappeared when adjusting for the postoperative residual hallux valgus deformity.
 This shows that not the degree of the preoperative deformity, but its insufficient postoperative correction is an independent risk factor for developing a non-union after first MTPJ arthrodesis.